nanw1103/parallel-processing-patterns/README.md

 adopted, at the OS level, in libraries, and at application layers.
 And this blocking style is typically supported natively by many programming languages, C, Java, Python, etc.

-### Parallelism and asynchronous model are required
+### Parallelism And Asynchronous Model Are Needed

 The cost of sequential operation is obvious: we are not utilizing the parallelism and asynchronous capability provided by the system, and the execution takes longer.
-Then it comes to multiple technologies for this:
+So it comes to multiple technologies for this:

 * Thread: OS-level thread and the programming language side counterpart.
 Threading retains the sequential logic style nicely while supports parallel operations.